kma3a/angular-tour-of-heroes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.3.

+This is based on the Angular tutorial [Tour of Heroes application](https://angular.io/tutorial/tour-of-heroes)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.